buildwithgrove/docs/docs/supported-methods/sui.md

 # SUI

 SUI is a robust blockchain designed to support complex financial applications.
 It provides a suite of on-chain features, tools, and services.
-The SUI Supported Methods offer a wide range of functionalities for developers to integrate with the SUI network, such as querying balances, executing transactions, interacting with SUI-based smart contracts, and more.
+The SUI supported methods offer a wide range of functionalities for developers to integrate with the SUI network, such as querying balances, executing transactions, interacting with SUI-based smart contracts, and more.

 | Methods | Description |
 | --- | --- |